-A new generation of scholars and staff place a high priority on quality of life and 'work-life balance.'
+A new generation of scholars and staff place a high priority on quality of life and work-life balance.
 A collegial and developmental environment, which supports inclusion and diversity, will create an upward spiral of influence on the university culture.

-GOAL: Champion Faculty Excellence and Development Objectives Outcomes READY Alignment Review and identify key needs for faculty and staff development specific to the academic mission.
-Established mechanisms and support frameworks to empower faculty and staff.
+GOAL: Champion Faculty Excellence and Development Outcomes Ready Alignment Established mechanisms and support frameworks to empower faculty and staff.
 Cultivate Curiosity.
-Review, align and enhance policy, procedures, and planning to address space, equipment and inventory decision-making to enable successful faculty operations.
 Efficient use of equipment, space, and resources for teaching and research.
 Empowering Northern Communities.
-Review and ensure consistent delivery of faculty and staff onboarding frameworks.
 Clear and accessible protocols, resources and expertise to support employees.
 Attract and retain outstanding people for our community.
+Outcomes Established mechanisms and support frameworks to empower faculty and staff.
+Efficient use of equipment, space, and resources for teaching and research.
+Clear and accessible protocols, resources and expertise to support

 Time frame: Building institutional reputation, enhancing professional development frameworks and implementing initiatives to support faculty and staff are ongoing.